coder-academy-students/major-project-3-alex-karolis/README.md

 The other possiblity was ReactJS which we settled on for two reasons.
 Firstly, it would not require being locked into the Meteor framework which is highly opinionated and has an idiosyncratic API.
 Secondly, it would be more likely that we would be able to find more developers if the project team expanded.

 Once we had settled on this choice, I made the decision to build the React application using Redux.
 Redux provides a powerful but simple pattern for managing data in the frontend, and would enable me to pull some of the business logic off the API and into the frontend.
 Allowing me to call the API less often, and narrow the terms required to streamline the API calls within the frontend itself.

+####3.

+Security: the api needs to be fully secure, and unable to be accessed without the required authentication.
+The solution to this requirement was to implement a rigorous and tested system for authentication using passwords that are salted and hashed before being stored in the database.
+And JWTs that created for authenticated users and passed in the headers of all API requests.
+Every hit to the API is parsed through a passport JWT strategy to check for the requisite JWT before handling the request.

 ####THREE: Develop project charter, including preliminary statement of project scope and obtain sign-off